binarydevelop/learn-typeorm/misc/tsconfig.json-common.md

 moduleResolution    | Specify the module resolution strategy: 'node' (Node.js) or 'classic' (used in TypeScript before the release of 1.6).
 Probably won’t need to use classic in modern code. outDir              | If specified, .js (as well as .d.ts, .js.map, etc.) files will be emitted into this directory.
 The directory structure of the original source files is preserved;
-emitDecoratorMetadata | The decorator metadata is needed if you want to reflect over the metadata at runtime.
+emitDecoratorMetadata | The decorator metadata is needed if you want to reflect over the metadata at runtime. esModuleInterop      | With flag esModuleInterop we can import CommonJS modules in compliance with es6 modules spec.
 ### All Available Options
 All compiler Options are listed below:
 ``` ts